 Some of the passages that prophesy the kingship and sway of the Lord during the Kingdom Age are as follows.
 The sequence of events in these passages overlap, but I have set them in chronological order according to their key thrusts:

 God Promises the Son the Throne of David

-called the Son of the Most High; and the Lord God will give Him the throne of His father David; 33. and He will reign over the house of Jacob forever, and His kingdom will have no
+and will be called the Son of the Most High; and the Lord God will give Him the throne of His father David; 33. and He will reign over the house of Jacob forever, and His kingdom

 From the Great Tribulation to the Kingdom